joeybaker/wheelhouse-view/README.md

   , events: {} // standard backbone events hash
   , views: { // optional, useful if this view has subviews
+    // sub views will be loaded by browserify's require()
+    // the value can be an object or a function that returns an object that will be used as the view's options.
-    // sub views will be loaded by browserify's require() 'sub/view/name': {viewOption: 'some option you want to pass off to the child view'}
+    'sub/view/name': {viewOption: 'some option you want to pass off to the child view'}
+    , 'another/sub/view': function(optionsOfThisView){
+      return {}
+    }
   }
   // collection attributes are optional, but can be used to output the view's collection , collectionContainer: '#list' // optional, if not specified, will use the view's el